bingomanatee/wll-lge/src/doc/extend.md

 ### Official shortlink

 Signal to the world "This is the shortened URL to use this page!"
 Poorly supported at this time.
-Learn more by reading the [article about shortlinks on the Microformats wiki](http://microformats.org/wiki/rel-shortlink).
+Learn more by reading the [category about shortlinks on the Microformats wiki](http://microformats.org/wiki/rel-shortlink).

 ```html